ionicthemes/ionic-firebase-starter-app/README.md

 [Read the complete Build a complete Ionic App with Firebase Tutorial] (https://ionicthemes.com/tutorials/about/building-a-ionic-firebase-app-step-by-step)

+### Set up
+run `npm install` to install the project dependencies. run `ionic serve` to run the project locally.

+You will have to create your Firebase project and add the project configurations to the environment.ts file.
+[Read the tutorial to see how to do this](https://ionicthemes.com/tutorials/about/building-a-ionic-firebase-app-step-by-step).

+### Demo
+Test the live demo in https://ionic-4-firebase-crud-demo.firebaseapp.com

+### Screenshots
 These are some screenshots of the ionic 4 example app we are going to build in this Ionic + Firebase tutorial:

 <div>